opsec-infosec/ft_irc-tester/readme.md

 [{3}000]
 JOIN <channel>
 ```
-Since the special variables {3} is the random timer interval in second, it will be replaced with the time interval determined during startup and then converted to delay in miliseconds, in this case if {3} delays for 3 seconds, the replacement will be [3000] which is 3 seconds ( 3000 miliseconds ).
+Since the special variables {3} is the random timer interval in second, it will be replaced with the time interval determined during startup and then converted to delay in miliseconds, in this case if {3} delays for 5 seconds ( determined during the startup and randomly assigned ), the replacement will be [5000] which is 5 seconds ( 5000 miliseconds ).

 <br>